ryanpeh/SmartNUS/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `ans/ ANSWER opt/ OPTION1`, `opt/ OPTION1 ans/ ANSWER` is also acceptable.

+* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+  e.g. if you specify `ans/t ans/abc`, only `ans/abc` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.